Keung To

 Keung To (Chinese: 姜濤; born 30 April 1999) is a Hong Kong singer, actor, and a member of the Hong Kong boy band group Mirror.
 He rose to fame after winning ViuTV's reality talent competition Good Night Show - King Maker in 2018.
 Keung made his solo debut in June 2019 with the single "No. 1 Seed" (一號種籽).
 His fans are known as "Ginger Candy" (姜糖).

-Keung won the My Favourite Male Singer (2020, 2021 and 2024) and My Favourite Song award (2020-2024) at the Ultimate Song Chart Awards Presentation, he is the youngest ever to do so.
+Keung won the My Favourite Male Singer (2020, 2021, 2024 and 2025) and My Favourite Song award (2020-2025) at the Ultimate Song Chart Awards Presentation, he is the youngest ever to do so.

 Early life and education

-Keung To was born on 30 April 1999 in Hong Kong.
+Keung To was born on 30 April 1999.
 He is an only child.
 He attended Oi Kwan Road Baptist Church Lui Kwok Pat Fong Kindergarten, Hennessy Road Government Primary P.M.
 School, Tang Shiu Kin Victoria Government Secondary School, and graduated with a diploma from Yeo Chei Man Senior Secondary School.

 In 2017, Keung participated in the Mainland Chinese talent show Super Boy.
 He was victorious in the regional trials, becoming one of the four representatives of the region of Hong Kong, Macau and Taiwan.
 He finished in the top 30.